jae686/srl-tutorials/05_Interlude/05_interlude.md

 }
 ```

 However the render loop is getting longer.
 Long blocks of code are harder to read and debug.
-It will get even bigger when we add more buttons.
+It will get even bigger when we add handling of more buttons.

-We can put the input handling inside a function as well, in order to keep the render loop code as clean as possible.
+In order to keep the render loop manageable, we can put the input handling inside a function , in order to keep the render loop code as clean and short as possible.

 ```cpp
 bool updatePosition(Digital *port, Vector2D *spritePos)